biohazard999/Xenial.Framework/docs/guide/layout-builders-advanced-syntax.md

 ## Registration

-As before the first task is to tell XAF to use the `LayoutBuilders`.
+As before the first task is to tell XAF to use the `DetailViewLayoutBuilders`.

 Override the `AddGeneratorUpdaters` in the platform agnostic module and call the `updaters.UseDetailViewLayoutBuilders()` extension method.